Key Takeaways

 - “Atomic Habits” by James Clear: Explains the science of habit formation, focusing on making tiny, consistent changes that compound over time.

-- “Deep Work” by Cal Newport: Offers strategies for developing an intense focus in a distracted world to produce high-value results.
+- “Deep Work” by Cal Newport: Offers strategies for developing intense focus in a distracted world to produce high-value results.

 - TED Talks: